elfuun1/FlowerDanceFix/README.md

 * [The Stardew Valley Wiki's Modding Guide](https://stardewvalleywiki.com/Modding:Modder_Guide/Get_Started) - for general information and laying out step-by-step how to write a mod
 * Stardew Valley Discord Server- for answering quick questions and providing inspiration

-Custom NPCs in the screenshot are from [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753)!
+Custom NPCs in the screenshot are from [Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)!

 ## Update Logs